Philipp Grubauer: Washington Capitals (2011–2018)

 For the 2013–14 season, Grubauer's place in the hierarchy fell behind Holtby and Michal Neuvirth, so he played most of the season with Hershey.
 On 29 November 2013, Neuvirth suffered a leg injury during warmups, which allowed Grubauer a spot with Washington.
 Over the season, Grubauer played 17 games with the Capitals.
 He went 6–5–5 and managed a .925 save percentage and 2.38 GAA.
 Grubauer played most of the 2014–15 season with Hershey.
 In April 2015, Grubauer found another opportunity to play with the Capitals after Holtby fell ill.
 On 17 April 2015, Grubauer would become the first German goaltender to start a playoff game, a 4–3 win against the New York Islanders in the second game of the first round of the Stanley Cup playoffs.
 On 15 June, Grubauer signed a two-year, $1.5 million contract with the Capitals.

+During the 2015–16 season, Grubauer saw action in 22 games with the Capitals, going 8–9–1 and notching a 2.32 GAA and a .918 save percentage.
+These statistics helped Grubauer make the roster of Team Europe for the 2016 World Cup of Hockey after an injury to Danish goaltender Frederik Andersen.
+The next season, 2016–17, Grubauer went 13–6–2, reaching an even better 2.04 GAA and .926 save percentage.
 On 6 July 2017, the Capitals re-signed Grubauer to a one-year, $1.5 million contract.
 During the 2017–18 season, Grubauer recorded a career-high 15 wins in 28 starts.
-Grubauer was the Capitals' starter to begin the 2018 Stanley Cup playoffs after a strong (7–3–0) record in 10 of the final 16 games in the Capitals' regular season.
+Grubauer was the Capitals' starter to begin the 2018 Stanley Cup playoffs after a strong 7–3–0 record in 10 of the final 16 games in the Capitals' regular season.
 Grubauer made 23 saves in a 4–3 overtime loss in Game One against the Columbus Blue Jackets.
 However, Holtby permanently took over the goaltending duties from Grubauer after replacing him during Game 2 of the series.
 The Capitals ended up winning the Stanley Cup after defeating the Vegas Golden Knights in five games.